restorecommerce/grpc-client/README.md

 Failing endpoints retry calling with retry mechanism.
 For the retry logic [async-retry](https://github.com/zeit/async-retry) is being used.
-See test case for more details.
+See [test](./test/grpc_test.ts) for more details.

 ### Timeout

 It is possible to add a timeout to an endpoint call.
 The timeout number is in milliseconds.
-See test case for more details.
+See [test](./test/grpc_test.ts) for more details.

 ### Publisher